Leandro Narloch

 Leandro Narloch (born 1978) is a Brazilian journalist and writer.
-He worked as a reporter at Veja magazine and as an editor at Aventuras na História and Superinteressante magazines, all published by Grupo Abril.
+He worked as a reporter and columnist at the Veja magazine and as an editor at Aventuras na História and Superinteressante magazines, all published by Grupo Abril.

+Biography

+Narloch was born in Curitiba and studied journalism at the Federal University of Paraná.
+He also obtained a master's degree in philosophy from Birkbeck, University of London.

+In 2002, he moved to São Paulo, where he became a reporter on municipal affairs at the Jornal da Tarde.
+He then wrote articles for the daily Folha de São Paulo and covered science and history for the Veja magazine from 2006 to 2009, before deciding to pursue a writer's career at the end of 2009.

-He became notorious in 2009, when he published his controversial debut book Guia Politicamente Incorreto da História do Brasil (can be translated as Politically Incorrect Guide to the History of Brazil), a work in which he tries to tear down supposed misconceptions built around important people and events of Brazilian history.
+He became notorious in 2009, when he published his controversial debut book Guia Politicamente Incorreto da História do Brasil (Politically Incorrect Guide to the History of Brazil), a work in which he professed to tear down supposed misconceptions built around important people and events of Brazilian history.
 The book became a best-seller in Brazil.

 In 2011, Narloch released the sequel for his first book, Guia Politicamente Incorreto da América Latina (Politically Incorrect Guide to Latin America), in which Leandro adopts the same line of work, only this time focusing in the History of Latin America in general.
 In August 2013, he released the third book of the series, Guia Politicamente Incorreto da História do Mundo, which covers world history.

+Between 2016 and 2018, Narloch worked again for the Veja magazine as a columnist.
+He then wrote for the newly founded journal Crusoé before returning to Veja.

+In 2017, he served as a member of a special committee discussing the bill proposal to prioritise individual family values in Brazilian school education, introduced by the far right National Ecological Party's MP Erivelton Santana on behalf of the free speech movement Escola sem Partido.

+In 2020, Narloch was dismissed from CNN Brasil for his perceived homophobic comments.
+He subsequently received praise from President Jair Bolsonaro for his "independence" and for speaking his own mind, and was hired by the pro-Bolsonaro media conglomerate Jovem Pan.
+In 2026, he was interviewed on climate change by the Polish liberal conservative daily Dziennik Gazeta Prawna.